Select2Plan: Training-Free ICL-Based Planning through VQA and Memory Retrieval

 S2P incorporates In-Context Learning (ICL) combined with experiential memory to generate robust plans.

 The memory retrieval system enables the robot to learn from previous experiences and generalize to new, unseen environments, improving navigation performance by as much as 50% without the need for additional training.
-S2P performs comparably to heavily trained models in traditional setups (FPV), achieving impressive results with significantly fewer data points, making it an efficient solution for high-level robot planning and navigation.
+S2P even outperforms heavily trained models in FPV setup, achieving impressive results (+24%) with significantly fewer data, making it an efficient solution for high-level robot planning and navigation.
+Record some demos and you are ready to go!

 What matters in the context?